MntaseTshepi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 6- Displays the third line of the file iacta
 Task 7- Displays a file containing Best School
-Task 8- Displays the results of ls -la into a file
+Task 8- Displays the results of ls -la into a file Task 9- Duplicate the last line of file iacta